-Breaches don't just take the form of someone hacking into a server.
-They can also involve customer lists sent through unencrypted email, a password written on a sticky notes in a cubicle, or a company laptop stolen from a worker's car.
+But breaches don’t just take the form of someone hacking into a server.
+They can also involve customer lists sent through unencrypted email, a password written on a sticky note in a cubicle, or a company laptop stolen from an employee’s car.

 Depending on their specific role, many cyber security professionals must also think big strategically.
-In many industries, companies depend on many employees having quick access to highly sensitive data: things like medical records or bank account information.
+In many industries, companies depend on many employees having quick access to highly sensitive data, such as medical records or bank account information.

 “The goal is to balance the needs of the company or the organization you’re working for with the need to protect the confidentiality of customer data and trade secrets,” Kamyck said.